kamahen/pykythe/README.md

     --recursive --depth 1` (you will also need to do this each time you do `git pull` on the `pykythe` respository).

-* `git submodule update --init --recursive --depth 1`
+* `git submodule update --remote --merge`
   * You should do this each time you do `git pull` on the `pykythe` respository.
+  * For older versions of git, this might do what you want:
+    `git submodule update --init --recursive --depth 1`
-  * You may wish to do these commands:
+  * You may wish to do these commands, but the might also cause problems with `git push` (I tried them at one point but reverted):
    * `git submodule -q foreach 'echo $name' | xargs -L1 -I{} git config -f .gitmodules submodule.{}.shallow true`
    * `git submodule -q foreach 'echo $name' | xargs -L1 -I{} git config -f .gitmodules submodule.{}.fetchRecurseSubmodules true`
-   * Repeat the above inside directory `swipl-devel`.

 * From time to time:
   * `git submodule foreach git pull --recurse`